-Federal grants recipients who expend $500,000 or more in federal grant funds ($750,000 for audits of fiscal years beginning on or after December 26, 2014) during the non-federal entity’s fiscal year are required to submit an audit to the Federal Audit Clearinghouse (FAC) on an annual basis.
+Federal grants recipients who expend $750,00 or more in federal grant funds during the non-federal entity’s fiscal year are required to submit an audit to the Federal Audit Clearinghouse (FAC) on an annual basis.
 The FAC operates on behalf of the Office of Management and Budget (OMB) and its primary purposes are to:

-- To support OMB oversight and assessment of Federal award audit requirements.
+• Support OMB oversight and assessment of federal award audit requirements.

-- To help auditors and auditees minimize the reporting burden of complying with Circular A-133 audit requirements.
+• Help auditors and auditees minimize the reporting burden of complying with Single Audit requirements.

 The purpose of the Federal Service Desk (FSD.gov) is to help visitors get the information and assistance they need for the systems (websites) that the FSD supports.
 You may contact FSD for help with these systems:

 - FFATA Subaward Reporting System (FSRS)

 The FFATA (Federal Funding Accountability and Transparency Act) Subaward Reporting System (FSRS) is the reporting tool Federal prime awardees use to report subaward and executive compensation data regarding their first-tier subawards to meet the FFATA reporting requirements.
 The sub-award information entered in FSRS is then displayed on www.USASpending.gov associated with the prime award.